 Hamburger Steaks with Poncho Sauce

-friends and neighbors on Abell Avenue, Bill and Dougie McKereghan
+a real treasure–from our great friends and neighbors on Abell Avenue, Bill and Dougie McKereghan

 2 tablespoons brandy

 2 tablespoons butter